Exploring your path to mental health

 - Try the power of plant-based: Try incorporating one plant-based meal into your diet each week.
 Tofu, chickpeas, lentils and canned/dried beans are great plant-based, protein-packed foods to try.

 - Eat breakfast: It's the most important meal of the day and will help you maintain alertness and focus, whether you're working or studying.

 - Stock your pantry with nutritious staples.
-Nut butters, canned beans, oatmeal are all healthy nonperishable options to have on hand.
+Nut butter, canned beans, and oatmeal are all healthy nonperishable options to have on hand.